When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 • Relaxed frame geometry

-In the interest of full disclosure, the electric bike reviewed in this article was generously provided to me by Fiido.
-This gesture, however, does not influence my opinions, and the ensuing evaluation remains impartial, reflecting my genuine experience and assessment of the product.
+In the interest of full disclosure, the Fiido C21 E-Gravel reviewed in this article was generously provided to me by Fiido.
+This does not influence my opinions, and the following evaluation reflects my genuine experience and assessment of the bike.

 fiido c21 e-gravel review